mympy-dreamers/Backend/README.md

 - **npm server** to start the local server
 - **npm test** to start server using testing environment

-### Authorization
-Auth0 operates a cloud based identity platform for developers.
-It provides Auth0, a web-scale cloud solution that includes APIs and tools that enable developers to eliminate the friction of authentication and authorization of their applications and APIs.

-Auth0 is a Right Solution for Social Authentication because there are a lot of social networkslike Google, Facebook, Twitter.
-And all these services provide their own systems of authentication.

-Benefits of Auth0:
--  Security
--  Libraries with a large number of technologies.
--  Quality API.
--  A wide range of settings.
-- No need to maintain custume database

-Auth0's solution works with iOS, Android, and Windows Phone 8 platforms.
-Its platform is used by large and small enterprises, and startups.

 ### Backend framework goes here